-- Always ensure the rifle is pointed in a safe direction before commencing loading. - Without a magazine in position pull back the charging handle to open the bolt and allow it to return fully forward.
+- Always ensure the rifle is pointed in a safe direction before commencing loading. - Without a magazine in position pull back the charging handle to open the bolt and when open press the bolt hold open button in at the bottom to hold the bolt open.
+Return the charging handle to its forward position and ensure that it is fully forward.
 Check that the chamber and barrel are clear and apply the safety. - Keeping fingers clear of the ejection port insert a loaded magazine with the bullets pointing towards the muzzle, into the magazine well and push it firmly home to ensure that the magazine latch is engaged.
-Do not strike the base of the magazine otherwise the magazine could be damaged or you could injure your hand. - When you are ready to shoot pull the charging handle to the rear and allow it to run freely forward ensuring that the charging handle catch is engaged at the forward position this will feed a round into the chamber.
+Do not strike the base of the magazine otherwise the magazine could be damaged or you could injure your hand. - When you are ready to shoot push the top button on the bolt hold open catch to allow the bolt to slide forward and feed a round into the chamber.
 The rifle is now loaded, cocked and ready to fire. - To fire the rifle the safety must be moved to the fire position and the trigger pulled.
 Upon firing the rifle will reload for the next shot.
 The safety should be reapplied if you do not intend to shoot immediately and the rifle should be unloaded as soon as you have finished. - Always unload the rifle after use, before moving and before any cleaning, maintenance and storage.